 Satellite spotting on your mobile device

 Many of the better sky-charting apps include major satellites and an option to display them against the sky.
-SkySafari 5, Star Walk 2, Sky Guide, Night Sky, Star Chart, Stellarium and others have an extensive catalog of satellites, indexed by category.
+SkySafari 5, Star Walk 2, Sky Guide (opens in new tab), Night Sky (opens in new tab), Star Chart, Stellarium and others have an extensive catalog of satellites, indexed by category.
 Some of these apps use your device's compass and gyroscope to show the sky as you move your device around, and selecting a satellite brings up an arrow that indicates the direction in which you need to move to center it.

 Be sure to select an app that automatically updates the satellites' orbital data from time to time so you won't need a live Internet connection when outside.
 Most of the apps mentioned above offer predictions of when you can go outside to view bright satellites.
 SkySafari 5, Star Walk 2and Sky Guide will also send you an alert on your mobile device (or smartwatch) to warn you a few minutes ahead of time.

 Dedicated satellite-tracking apps are widely available in the Apple App Store and the Google Play store.
 The ISS Spotter (opens in new tab) and ISS Locator (opens in new tab) apps for iOS are both fairly basic.
 At launch, a prediction button presents the passes occurring over the next several days, ranked with a symbol to indicate quality (height, brightness, etc.).
 Clicking on the pass brings up a simple graphical indicator of the height and direction.